Written: December 2, 2012 | Updated on June 26th, 2022 | Jun P. Espina | 1 min read

 READ MORE: Earth Forever Peopled According to God

-We are sinners naturally, and God is so holy that no man can approach His light without a savior, without Christ’s Spirit in our soul whom we received by faith.
+We are sinners naturally, and God is so holy that no man can approach His light without a savior—a mediator—without Christ’s Spirit in our soul whom, we received by faith.

 We need, therefore, to believe in our Lord Jesus Christ if we want to be saved from sin and hell and live forever in heaven.
 The free salvation offered by God is the biblical method to enter the blissful eternity.
 The man-made theological teachings are nothing more than a circle on good works invented and reinvented with the supreme goal of giving glory to man, the creature, rather than our Creator God and Christ Jesus, our Lord and Savior.

 Free Salvation Offered Through Faith in Christ Alone